The Put-in-Bay Antique Car Parade is a Put-in-Bay Tradition.

 Put-in-Bay Antique Car Parade Route

 The parade departs from the twine shanty near the Miller Ferry and heads east and then North on Put-in-Bay Road.
 The lead car is an antique police car (Andy Griffith’s Mayberry Police Car Replica), followed by the antique fire trucks.
 The vehicles progressively follow from this point onward.
 The very last two vehicles are usually the Candy Truck (and yes, they have people throwing out candy from the back for the kids!!!) and an official Put-in-Bay police cruiser.

 From here, they sometimes make a loop down Trenton to Westshore and back up Mitchell if there are a lot of cars in the parade that day, but usually, they go straight down Catawba until they hit the Perry Family Fun Center.
 At this point, they enter and go around the War of 18 Holes Put-Put Course, get back on Catawba for a second, then go around the parking lot in Heineman’s Winery, across the access road, and shoot down Catawba into downtown.
 By now, hopefully, you have found a beautiful spot downtown to sit and watch!
 Check out the Edgewater Hotel for a high viewing point!

-FACT: There are more vintage antique and classic vehicles per capita on South Bass Island than anywhere else in the world!
-Classic And and Historical cars parade the island route and downtown every Sunday afternoon and holidays starting at around 2 pm.
+FACT: There are more vintage, antique, and classic vehicles per capita on South Bass Island than anywhere else in the world!
+Classic and Historical cars parade the island route and downtown every Sunday afternoon and holidays starting at around 2 pm.